accordproject/techdocs/docs/cicero-tutorial_001.md

 Give your generator a name (no spaces) and then supply a namespace for your template model (again, no spaces).
 The generator will then create the files and directories required for a basic template (based on the helloworld template).

+> You may find it easier to edit the grammar, model and logic for your template in VS Code, installing the Accord Project and Hyperledger Composer extensions.

 ## Edit the Template Grammar